Learning how to be a creative engineer will boost your skills, empowering you to tackle even the most mind-boggling challenges.

 #4 Brainstorm design solutions for the project

-This bridge design had a suspension span section.
-Also, it had cantilever trusses providing support on both ends.
+In 1921, chief engineer Joseph Strauss proposed a design dubbed ugly by local press.
+The bridge design featured a suspension span section, with cantilever trusses providing support on both ends.

 - Engineering feasibility